Tower of Terror II: Retirement

 Just months after the closure of Wipeout, the park announced on 25 October 2019 that the Tower of Terror ll would cease operation on 3 November of the same year.
 The park cited "focusing our investment on the future and delivering new, world-class attractions for you to enjoy" as the reason for closing the attraction, along with initial details regarding a multi-million dollar expansion to the park.
 The expansion is set to include a new Multi-launch coaster, as well as a major refurbishment to ABC Kids World.
 The park also confirmed that The Giant Drop will continue to operate as normal.
 The demolition of Tower of Terror II began in March 2020 with the removal of some track pieces.

-Experience
+As of July 2021 the ride's demolition was substantially completed.